By Praveen Kannan and Anna Strokolyst The Hotspot Shield team believes the internet should be open and secure …

 - Pop-ups – As with computers, a sign that malware might be on your phone is an abundance of pop-ups.
 Though some pop-ups may be legitimate, it’s always good practice to never click on any link in a pop-up.

-- Unexplained charges – Since these viruses often use up your data, you could notice charges that you are not expecting.
+- Unexplained charges – Since these phone viruses often use up your data, you could notice charges that you are not expecting.
 Android users also report seeing extra SMS charges, because viruses often send unsolicited messages to premium numbers.

 - Strange apps – If you ever notice an app on your phone that you didn’t download, it’s likely you have a virus on your smartphone.

-- Apps that crash – Apps crash on occasions, but if you start noticing that your apps are crashing over and over again, it is definitely a sign that there is a virus on your device.
+- Apps that crash – Apps crash on occasions, but if you start noticing that your apps are crashing over and over again, it is definitely a sign that there is a virus on your phone.

 There are, however, other explanations for these types of behaviors beyond just an infected device.
 It could also mean your phone is old and failing, your battery is dying, your operating system is outdated, or maybe you “rooted” or “jailbroke” your device.
 By piecing together the evidence, you should be able to understand whether a virus is indeed the problem.